 During my lessons, we often use periods of complete silence to let students fully immerse themselves in the driving experience, free from cognitive distractions.
 Research shows that multitasking, especially when driving, reduces the brain’s ability to process visual information by up to 37%.
 Silence allows students to build confidence and process information without distraction, developing true independence on the road.

-If you want “an experienced trainer who emphasizes focus,” join us at Cooper’s Driving School.
+If you want “an experienced trainer who emphasizes focus,” join me at Cooper’s Driving School.
 Together, we’ll make driving about what matters—your control, awareness, and confidence.

 Comments are closed